g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 64 bytes from 162.0.1.2: icmp_seq=1 ttl=63 time=455.516 ms
 64 bytes from 162.0.1.2: icmp_seq=2 ttl=63 time=10.314 ms
 64 bytes from 162.0.1.2: icmp_seq=3 ttl=63 time=18.251 ms
-^C
 --- 162.0.1.2 ping statistics ---
 4 packets transmitted, 4 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 10.314/144.473/455.516/182.514 ms
 ```
-And...
-This is OK!!!
-We have much more peerings to configure, let's go.
+Success!
+The peering is stable, policies are applied, and we have reachability.
+But we're just getting started—there are plenty of other peerings to configure.
+Let’s keep going!

 In R3, we have two upstream connections.
-With P2 we'll establish a common IPv4 session and a IPv6 session using the link-local address.
-But, how we can find the neighbor LLA?
-You'll see.
+First, we will establish peering with P2 using two sessions: a standard IPv4 session and an IPv6 session using Link-Local Addresses (LLA).
-With P3 we'll establish a IPv6 session using the IPv4 compatible address.

-First, let's establish the session with P2.
-The interface configuration is common, but we need to configure the family inet6 on the interface, to permit the IPv6 packets here.
+The interface configuration is straightforward, but we must enable family inet6 to allow IPv6 traffic on the unit:
 ```
 set interfaces ge-0/0/5 description to-P2-1
 set interfaces ge-0/0/5 flexible-vlan-tagging